Kefalovryso, Ioannina: Demographics

-Facilities
+Kefalovryso has a mostly Aromanian population and is an Aromanian speaking village.
+Due to their origins from Albania, the Aromanian spoken in the village differs from the Aromanian spoken in the eastern Aromanian speaking area of Greek Epirus.
+Aromanian multipart singing (polyphony) is practised in the village.

+Infrastructure

 In Kefalovryso, there is a primary school, a lyceum, a minor soccer team, a gymnasium, a church, a small post-office and a square in the centre with the town hall of Ano Pogoni.
 The factory that produces most of the Greek euro coins is located in Kefalovryso.